kin9787/Calmy-Discord-Bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This repo acts as a reference to those who want to build a simple 3-tier web application using ReactJS, NodeJS and XAMPP.
-A machine leanring model is also added to this project which can be use to predict house price.
+This repo acts as a reference to those who want to build a simple discord bot using Python.

 _For more examples, please refer to the author by contact him_